-Finally, it could be argued that the heavy use of the joint stock form may be unsurprising because an intermediate form of enterprise like the PLLC was unavailable.
-Therefore, additional descriptive data are introduced in Section VI to examine changes in the organization of enterprise following the passage of laws promulgating the Yugen Kaisha, Japan's form of PLLC.3 The Yugen Kaisha was instituted under the Private Limited Liability Company Law [Yugen Kaisha Hou] of 1938 and it came into force in 1940.
+Fifth, it could be argued that the heavy use of the joint stock form may be unsurprising because an intermediate form of enterprise like the PLLC was unavailable.
+Therefore, I use additional descriptive data to examine changes in the organization of enterprise following the passage of laws promulgating the Yugen Kaisha, Japan's form of PLLC.
+The Yugen Kaisha was instituted under the Private Limited Liability Company Law [Yugen Kaisha Hou] of 1938 and it came into force in 1940.
 Exploiting the period after Japan introduced the PLLC means that a fuller menu of organizational forms becomes observable.

 Following the legal reform the share of joint stock companies remained roughly the same because the PLLC displaced limited and unlimited partnerships.
-This finding contrasts with Guinnane et al. (2007) who show that in Britain and France legislation promulgating PLLCs led to a relative drop in the formation of joint stock corporations.4 In these countries, and in Germany, the PLLC gave owners the flexibility to create structures that balanced tradeoffs associated with issues such as protecting against untimely dissolution and providing concessions to minority shareholders, which negated joint stock ownership.
-In Japan the tradeoffs between organizing as a joint stock or PLLC appear to have been much less extreme.
+This finding contrasts with Guinnane et al. (2007) who show that in Britain and France legislation promulgating PLLCs led to a relative drop in the formation of joint stock corporations.
+In Germany the cost of incorporation was particularly high and therefore the number of corporations was quite small.
+The GmbH substituted mainly for ordinary partnerships.
+Regardless of these differences, in Britain, France, and Germany the PLLC gave owners the flexibility to create structures that balanced tradeoffs associated with issues such as protecting against untimely dissolution and providing concessions to minority shareholders, which negated joint stock ownership.
+In Japan the tradeoffs between a joint stock and a PLLC form appear to have been much less extreme.